chaixy1/chaixy1.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Xinyue Chai is a student in Tsinghua University and a desinger.He received his Bachelor of Engineering degree from [Nanjing University of Aeronautics and Astronautics (NUAA)](https://www.nuaa.edu.cn/) in 2022 and was admitted to Tsinghua University in 2023, where he is currently enrolled in the Interactive Media Design and Technology program.
+Xinyue Chai is a student in Tsinghua University and a desinger.He received his Bachelor of Engineering degree from [Nanjing University of Aeronautics and Astronautics](https://www.nuaa.edu.cn/) in 2022 and was admitted to [Tsinghua University](https://www.tsinghua.edu.cn/) in 2023, where he is currently enrolled in the Interactive Media Design and Technology program.

 Research Interests:
 - Smart Clothing Design